-The recent advances of Geographic Information Sys-tems (GIS) have provided an important tool for healthcare planning particularly in measuring access to health services.
+The recent advances of Geographic Information Sys tems (GIS) have provided an important tool for healthcare planning particularly in measuring access to health services.
 Major progress was made in industrialized countries where the detailed data inputs such as detailed road network are available [15].
-For example, Brabyn and Skelly used cost path analysis in order to determine the minimum travel time and distance to the closest hospital via road network in New Zealand [16].
-More recently there was an attempt to produce a single index for the overall access to health services from combined physical access to the resources and the amount of resources available [17].
-Application of such methods in developing countries, however, remained constrained by the lack of
+For example, Brabyn and Skelly used cost path analysis in order to determine th minimum travel time and distance to the closest hospital via road network in New Zealand [16].
+More recently there was an attempt to produce a single index for the overall access to health services from combined physical access to the resources and the amount of resources availcountries, however, remained constrained by the lack of

-6 2010 All Taier et al; Incerner BioMed Central Ltd. This is an Open Access article distributed under the terms of the Creative Common Martination License (http://creativecommon.org/scense/by/20, which permits unrestricted use, distribution, and reproduction is any medium, provided the original way for perply closed.
+6:2010 Al-Tailar et al; locanies BioMed Central Ltd. This is an Open Access article chatributed under the terms of the Cr article Central Articles License (http://crus/wecuremenus/programs/by/20, which permits unrestricted use, distribution, and army weeklum, provided the original works.
+In proprint yets.